vespa-engine/documentation/en/searching-multi-valued-fields.md

 </pre>

 Also matches our document.
 This is an example of cross-element matching.
 With weightedset usig `indexing:index` with `match:text` multi term queries match across elements.

 This might be a good decision, as we increase recall, however in some cases we want to differentiate an exact match from a partial match during ranking, so that exact matches are ranked higher than partial matches.
-This is however highly domain-dependent.

 ### Ranking

-We have now explored matching, now it's time to focus on how we want to rank the documents matched.
+We have now explored querying and matching, now it's time to focus on how to rank the documents matched.
-You might not have noticed, but in the above examples, each of the queries produced a `relevance` score, this score was in our previous examples calculated using the `default` ranking profile which in our case used [nativeRank](nativerank.html).
+You might not have noticed, but in the above examples, each of the queries produced a `relevance` score per hit, this score was in our previous examples calculated using the `default` ranking profile which in our case used [nativeRank](nativerank.html).
-We can start by analyzing other [rank features](reference/rank-features.html) we can ask Vespa to produce for us.We use [match-features](reference/schema-reference.html#match-features) to return rank features with the retrieved documents.
+We can start by analyzing other [rank features](reference/rank-features.html) by asking Vespa to produce them for us.
+We use [match-features](reference/schema-reference.html#match-features) to return rank features with the retrieved documents.
 We explicit mention which ranking features we want to have calculated and returned.
 Notice that we don't change the actual scoring, we still use `nativeRank` as the scoring function.
 <pre data-test="file" data-path="my-app/schemas/photo.sd">